 Concerning the equations (B.18), (B.20) and (B.2), (В.10) that define the phenomenologically symmetric functional relations among the magnitudes measured by experiment, what attracts attention is their principal generality: for any two material bodies $i,j$ and any two accelerators $\alpha,\beta$ the four values of acceleration $a$ are tied by the equation (B.18); for any three conductors $i,j,k$ and any two current sources $\alpha,\beta$ the six values of current $I$ are connected by the equation (В.20); for any four points $i,j,k,l$ of Euclidean plane the six values of the squared distances $f=\rho^2$ among them are tied by the equation (B.2); for any three states $i,j,k$ of a thermodynamic system the six quantities of heat $Q=(Q^{TS},Q^{ST})$ are tied by the equation (В.10).

-In each of the four examples that we have considered we deal with a {\it function of a pair of points} that defines, in some general sense, the distance between them, i.e. we deal with a {\it metric function}: in the equation (B.18) the acceleration $a_{i\alpha}$ from Newton's 2nd law (B.17) is such a distance between the body $i$ and the accelerator $\alpha$ that are points (elements) of physically different sets - a set of bodies and a set of accelerators; in the equation (В.20), similarly, the current $I_{i\alpha}$ from Ohm's law (В.19) is the distance between the conductor $i$ and the current source $\alpha$ that are, in their turn, points (elements) of physically different sets - a set of conductors and a set of sources of current; in the equation (В.2) the metric function $f$ assigns, according to the formula (В.1), to a pair of points $i$ and $j$ of an Euclidean plane a number $f(ij)$ equal to the squared distance of the ordinary distance $\rho(ij)$ between them, and in the equations (В.10), the thermal function $Q$ assigns to a pair of states $i$ and $j$, which are points of the corresponding plane of thermodynamic states, two quantities of heat, $Q^{TS}(ij)$ and $Q^{ST}(ij)$, defined by the expressions (В.9), and it is natural to consider those expressions as two distances among them.
+In each of the four examples that we have considered we deal with a {\it function of a pair of points} that defines, in some general sense, the distance between them, i.e. we deal with a {\it metric function}: in the equation (B.18) the acceleration $a_{i\alpha}$ from Newton's 2nd law (B.17) is such a distance between the body $i$ and the accelerator $\alpha$ that are points (elements) of physically different sets - a set of bodies and a set of accelerators; in the equation (В.20), similarly, the current $I_{i\alpha}$ from Ohm's law (В.19) is the distance between the conductor $i$ and the current source $\alpha$ that are, in their turn, points (elements) of physically different sets - a set of conductors and a set of sources of current; in the equation (В.2) the metric function $f$ assigns, according to the formula (В.1), to a pair of points $i$ and $j$ of an Euclidean